-EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the Facility submitted or provided to this Auditor the (1) Pre-Audit Questionnaire, (2) JR Policy 5.90, (3) Interview with PREA Administrator, (4) Interview with the PCM, (5) Interviews with security staff, (6) Interviews with residents, and (7) Interview with Facility Head.
+EVIDENCE OF COMPLIANCE: As evidence of compliance with this Standard, the Facility submitted or provided to this Auditor the (1) Pre-Audit Questionnaire, (2) JR Policy 5.50, 5.90, and 2.10, (3) Interview with PREA Administrator, (4) Interview with the PCM, (5) Interviews with security staff, (6) Interviews with residents, and (7) Interview with Facility Head.

-OBSERVATIONS: It was noted that JR Policy 5.90 deals with this standard.
-It notes that youth will be disciplined per the appropriate disciplinary code or code of conduct.
-Based on the pre-onsite visit conference calls with the Facility Head and via the Pre-Audit Questionnaire, and via interviews during the onsite, the Facility would not use isolation for resident-on-resident sexual abuse.
+OBSERVATIONS: Staff interviews noted that residents are subject to disciplinary sanctions only pursuant to a formal disciplinary process following an administrative finding that the resident engaged in resident-on-resident sexual abuse.
+Factors such as mental illness and other factors are considered.
+Based on the pre-onsite visit, the Pre-Audit Questionnaire, and onsite interviews, the Facility would not use isolation for resident-on-resident sexual abuse.
 Interviews with staff noted that they would consider whether a resident's mental disabilities or mental illness contributed to his or her behavior when determining what type of sanction, if any, should be imposed.
+Further, based on the circumstances, a resident who engages in sexual abuse may be referred to programs and interventions designed to address any outlying issues or conditions (e.g., mental health concerns, etc.).